wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

-Readme file for SCALE-SDM to reproduce the results of *Simulation of marine stratocumulus using the super-droplet method: Numerical convergence and comparison to a double-moment bulk scheme*.
+Readme file for SCALE-SDM to reproduce the results of *Simulation of marine stratocumulus using the super-droplet method: Numerical convergence and comparison to a double-moment bulk scheme using SCALE-SDM 5.2.6-2.3.1*.

 Corresponding Author: Shin-ichiro Shima (s_shima@sim.u-hyogo.ac.jp)